ryanbrecher/ryanbrecher/README.md

 ### 🏭 OT and energy sector experience

-I spent more than two years embedded within the security team of a global oil and gas organisation operating in the UK energy/CNI sector, working across enterprise IT and OT environments.
+I spent more than two years embedded within the security team of a global oil & gas organisation operating in the UK energy/CNI sector, working across enterprise IT and OT environments.

 My experience included:

-- OT visibility and monitoring using Nozomi
+- OT visibility, monitoring and reporting using Nozomi
 - Security investigations and vulnerability management
 - Identity security and secure remote access
 - Security review of network, firewall, access and infrastructure changes